kannan-ar/MariGold.Data.Database/README.md

 ##MariGold.Data.Database
 MariGold.Data.Database is a minimalist set of components to automate most of the tedious tasks in database query operations.
 It is a zero-configuration library which works with all types of IDbConnection implementations.
-MariGold.Data.Database will also supports dynamic types.

-Various components of MariGold.Data.Database can be used to:
-- Fetch a data reader from an sql string.
-- Create CLR object from an sql string.
-- Create a CLR object from a data reader.
-- Execute sql string using an IDbConnection.
-- Helper methods to fetch values from data reader without boxing.
+MariGold.Data.Database is not just an ORM tool but also a collection of methods for various database operations.
+For example, MariGold.Data.Database can be use to generate an IDataReader from an IDbConnection or convert an IDataReader into a CLR entity.

 ###Installing via NuGet